cossacklabs/product-docs/content/acra/security-controls/key-management/operations/generation.md

 ## 2. Setting up AcraConnector (optional)

 {{< hint warning >}}
 AcraConnector is deprecated and will not be available since 0.91.0.
+Use TLS instead.
 {{< /hint >}}

 This step is required only if you are using AcraConnector in Themis Secure Session mode to provide reliable transport encryption between client app and AcraServer/AcraTranslator.